-A study of the basics of Christian teaching: the biblical foundations; the relationships of teaching to the Christian ministry; and the fundamental principles of the teaching-learning process such as lesson planning, including goals, learning activities, methods of instruction, and evaluation.
+A study of the basics of Christian teaching: the biblical foundations; the relationship of teaching to the Christian ministry; and the fundamental principles of the teaching-learning process, such as lesson planning, goals, learning activities, methods of instruction, and evaluation.
+The course presents a synthesis of various philosophical positions, and relates and compares each position to biblical truth.